lelelelemon/hmcts-formfinder-scraper/README.md

 HMCTS FormFinder Scraper
 ------------------------

-A Scrapy project to download forms and metadata from the current HMCTS FormFinder on justice.gov.uk
+A [Scrapy](http://scrapy.org) project to download forms and metadata from the current [HMCTS FormFinder](http://hmctsformfinder.justice.gov.uk/HMCTS/FormFinder.do) site on justice.gov.uk

 ## Usage